Two charged with murder following fatal shooting of 3-year-old in July

 MORE | Persons of interest in Donovan Drive shooting appear in court

-Officials say that during a preliminary examination, the bullet casings found during a search of the apartment “appear to be the same type in color and composition” as those found at the scene of the Donovan Drive shooting.
+Officials say that during a preliminary examination, the bullet casings found during the search of their apartment “appear to be the same type in color and composition” as those found at the scene of the Donovan Drive shooting.

 Latest Posts